Postdoc researcher

 My PhD supervisor and I developed a study course at BTU, named ‘Energy systems modelling’.
 The class focuses on the intersection of energy economics, operations research and energy modelling.
 The course gets usually very warm feedback from students.
 Some of the teaching materials are available on the GitHub repository.

-In Autumn 2019, I did a research stay in a Sustainable Energy Systems Integration & Transitions Group headed by Dr. Madeleine McPherson at UVIC, Victoria BC, Canada.
+In Autumn 2019, I did a research stay in the University of Victoria, Canada, where I worked with Prof. Madeleine McPherson.
 My work there focused on robust optimization algorithms applied to electricity system expansion problems.
 Victoria BC is simply a fantastic place.